zhoufy20/LearningNotes/paper.md

 ### *1.1.2.
 A synergistic interfacial and topological strategy for reinforcing aramid nanofiber films*

-==CONTENT:== Herein, we present **a synergistic enhancement strategy** by achieving strong interfacial interactions between aramid nanofibers and graphene oxide nanosheets through a neutralization reaction in a dipolar solvent and regulating the topological properties using polymer micelles to form a compact structure, leading to the formation of a super-strong and super-tough nanofiber film.
+==CONTENT:== Herein, we present **a synergistic enhancement strategy** by regulating the interfacial interaction and topological structure to prepare a super-strong and super-tough film.
+Strong interfacial interaction was achieved by Bronsted neutralization reaction between graphene oxide (GO) and aramid nanofibers (ANFs), and the topological structure was regulated using polyvinyl alcohol micelles to greatly reduce structural defects, thus synergistically improving stress transfer among nanomaterials.

+The film composed of ANFs(aramid nanofibers), GO(graphene oxide), and PVA(polyvinyl alcohol) was fabricated through a sol–gel–film process, and is abbreviated as AGP film.